 DynoTable in five minutes

 DynoTable is a desktop workbench for AWS DynamoDB — built for engineers who view and edit Dynamo data every day.
-It's fast, keyboard-first, and local: your credentials and the index that powers autocomplete never leave your machine.
+It's fast and keyboard-first.
+Your table reads and writes go only to your AWS account.

 The shape of the app